 These days, it is relatively common for people to consider buying a house together.
-Whether you are a couple embarking on the exciting journey of purchasing your first home, or business partners buying an investment property, there are plenty of reasons why you might want to co-own a property with someone else.
+Whether you're co-buying a house with family, a couple embarking on the exciting journey of purchasing your first home, or business partners buying an investment property, there are plenty of reasons why you might want to co-own a property with someone else.

-When undertaken with care and consideration, owning a property with someone else can have its benefits, particularly when it comes to being able to afford a home that you wouldn’t have been able to buy on your own.
-However, while it’s a common situation, there are certain aspects of purchasing a home with another person that can complicate the process.
-Everyone involved in the purchase must have a thorough understanding of how the co-ownership process works, as we don’t want a misunderstanding to crop up down the line when it’s time to sell or one person wants out.
+When undertaken with care and consideration, co-owning a property can have its benefits, particularly when it comes to being able to afford a home that you wouldn’t have been able to buy on your own.
+However, everyone involved in the purchase must have a thorough understanding of how the co-ownership process works.

 The first and most crucial step in the buying process is figuring out what type of “tenants” you want to be.
 You will need to decide whether you will be Tenants in Common or Joint Tenants With Right of Survivorship.
 In both cases, you still own the home, but there are different implications.